LiuBodan/WS-DINO/README.md

 [Download weights from here](https://drive.google.com/drive/folders/1y4yzkYQ8g6eytobmfC9mNmist4FfONWS?usp=sharing), store it in the folder `250`.

 ## Evaluation
-Run, change the filenames in the code for different pretrained weights:
+Change the filenames in the code for different pretrained weights, run:
 ```
 python evaluation.py
 ```